 The ideal temperature for fermenting vegetables is around 68 to 72 (20 to 22 C).
 A few degrees warmer or cooler is okay.
 However, the higher the temperature the more challenging it becomes.
 And leaving the veggies to ferment at temperatures around the 80s (27 C) can cause the following problems:

-- Mould or other unwanted microorganisms
+- Mold or other unwanted microorganisms

 - Dark coloured veggies

 When fermenting vegetables at a cooler temperature, the vegetables can be left for weeks to ferment without ruining the product.
-Sometimes the veggies might become a little softer, but still enjoyable.

 Taste the veggies